- Emergency Contraception or "Morning after Pill"

 - You have severe asthma

 All women should take an emergency contraception as soon as possible after having unprotected sex.
-This medicine may be less effective with increased body weight or body mass index.
+A study found that ellaOne may be less effective in women with obesity.
 Nonetheless, this research is inconclusive, so ellaOne is still recommended for all women.

 This medication contains lactose, so if your doctor has told you that you are intolerant to certain sugars, you should not take it without speaking to them first.